-Getting outside with your toddler for playtime and exploring your natural surroundings is one of the best ways to teach her about the environment and instill a love of nature in her.
+Getting outside with your toddler for playtime and exploring your natural surroundings is one of the best ways to teach them about the environment and instill a love of nature in them.
 But before you head to the nearest park, there are a few things you should know about some common outdoor hazards.

 Educating your toddler on outdoor hazards

-Talking to your child about the dangers lurking outside is no different from teaching her about being safe inside.
-When your toddler is two to three years old, she may not be able to fully understand or remember all of the verbal safety tips you give him.
-However, you can begin to point out any potential outdoor threat and explain (in kid talk) why she should stay away.
+Talking to your child about the dangers lurking outside is no different from teaching them about being safe inside.
+When your toddler is two to three years old, they may not be able to fully understand or remember all of the verbal safety tips you give him.
+However, you can begin to point out any potential outdoor threat and explain (in kid talk) why they should stay away.
 Starting early with education about things like plants, insects, and animal safety will increase the chances your toddler stays safe and has a fun experience being outside.

 Poison ivy, oak, and sumac